 All students are interviewed, but importance is also placed on the statement of application.

 This module explores a range of distinctive approaches in early childhood education and care.
-You will be able to demonstrate an understanding of the philosophical roots of these different approaches and consider the impact they have had or might have on their own provision.
+Students will demonstrate an understanding of the philosophical roots of these different approaches and consider the impact they have had or might have on their own provision.

 This module explores the principles behind and perceptions of issues of equality and inclusion in early childhood.
 Political, historical, legislative, UK and international contexts are explored to encourage students to question and consider models of effective inclusive practice and the importance of challenging inequalities.

-This module explores key concepts in research and supports you in undertaking a small-scale independent piece of research relevant to your professional discipline.
+This module explores key concepts in research and supports students to undertake a small-scale independent piece of research relevant to their professional discipline.

 "I have really enjoyed this course of Early Childhood Studies.
 It has opened up new ideas and enabled me to approach things differently in the workplace.
 The diversity of lectures is good as they all don't have the same outlook on things."